 Types of Risk

 One type of risk that businesses face is financial risk, which refers to the possibility of losing money due to fluctuations in market conditions, credit default, or poor financial management.
+In the digital age, strategic risks such as global domination in competitive markets also pose significant challenges.

 Financial risk can be divided into several categories, including market risk, credit risk, liquidity risk, and operational risk.

-Market risks arise from changes in interest rates, exchange rates, and commodity prices, while credit risks refer to the possibility of borrowers defaulting on their loans.
+Market risks arise from changes in interest rates, exchange rates, and world commodity prices, while credit risks refer to the possibility of borrowers defaulting on their loans.

 Another type of risk that businesses face is an environmental risk which refers to the potential harm caused by natural disasters such as floods, hurricanes, earthquakes, and wildfires.
 Environmental risks also include pollution and climate change which may cause damage to infrastructure or disrupt supply chains.